Suggest a Songfact / Artistfact

 This song was written and produced by Jerry Fuller, who also wrote "Lady Willpower" and "Over You" for the group as well as "Traveling Man" for Ricky Nelson.
 It was a warning to a would-be lover of an underage girl of the consequences of him not being able to resist her charms.

-This was one of 4 Top-10 singles the band had in the US in 1968.
-They sold more singles in the US than the Beatles did that year.
+This was one of four Top 10 singles from Gary Puckett & the Union Gap in the US in 1968.
+They sold more singles in the US than The Beatles that year.

 Gary Puckett spent his childhood in Hibbing, Minnesota, the same town that was home to the young Bob Zimmerman, who later changed his name to Bob Dylan.